 - 1. Process begins with schools putting forward potential moderators to attend Key Stage specific selection training session in the autumn term.
-Then they will complete an online survey by the STA to declare their interest in becoming a moderator.
-At the training, national standardisation materials will be used along with role moderation discussions.
+At the training, national standardisation materials will be used along with moderation discussions.
 The aim is to determine: - a. candidate's knowledge of national standards - b. ability to engage in professional moderation discussion and - c. provide accurate feedback